open-telemetry/oteps/text/metrics/0238-pipeline-monitoring.md

 In the SDK, the standard OpenTelemetry BatchSpanProcessor will drop spans that cannot be admitted into its queue.
-These cases are intentional, to protect the application and downstream pipeline, but they should be considered failure because they were meant to be be collected.
+These cases are intentional, to protect the application and downstream pipeline, but they should be considered failure because they were sampled, and not collecting them in general will lead to trace incompleteness.

 In a Collector pipeline, there are formal and informal uses: